-Rastislav Štúr is the Principal Conductor of the Opera of the Slovak National Theatre (SND; 1998 – 2012 and from 2016) and the Permanent Guest Conductor of the Slovak Philharmonic Orchestra.
-He studied conducting at the Janáček Academy of Music and Performing Arts in Brno.
 Mr Štúr made his conducting debut at the SND opera house with Mefistofele (Boito) in 1996, which opened up further opportunities for him.
-Here he then studied in the opera productions The Daughter of the Regiment (Donizetti), A Masked Ball, Il trovatore and La traviata (Verdi) which he conducted on tour in Japan in 2004 (with the soloists Peter Dvorský and Maria Guleghina), the Barber of Seville (Rossini), The Magic Flute (Mozart), The Bartered Bride (Smetana), Nabucco (Verdi), Andrea Chénier (Giordano), The Maid of Orleans and The Queen of Spades (Tchaikovsky), Faust (Gounod), Manon Lescaut and Triptych (Puccini), the ballets Andersen (Nedbal), Spartacus (Khatchaturian), La Sylphide (Løvenskjold), and Romeo and Juliet (Prokofiev).
+Here he then studied in the opera productions The Daughter of the Regiment (Donizetti), A Masked Ball, Il Trovatore and La Traviata (Verdi) which he conducted on tour in Japan in 2004 (with the soloists Peter Dvorský and Maria Guleghina), the Barber of Seville (Rossini), The Magic Flute (Mozart), The Bartered Bride (Smetana), Nabucco (Verdi), Andrea Chénier (Giordano), The Maid of Orleans and The Queen of Spades (Tchaikovsky), Faust and Margherite (Gounod), Manon Lescaut and Triptych (Puccini), the ballets Andersen (Nedbal), Spartacus (Khachaturian), La Sylphide (Lovenskjold) and Romeo and Juliet (Prokofiev).
 He also conducted Tosca (Puccini), Così fan tutte (Mozart), Falstaff (Verdi), Lucia di Lammermoor (Donizetti), Werther (Massenet) among others.

-Rastislav Štúr regularly cooperates with the Slovak Philharmonic in different concert cycles, and has conducted the orchestra in Cologne (2003 and 2005), Interlaken (2005), Ingolstadt with the soloist Mischa Maisky (2010), on a concert tour of Spain (2010 and 2016), in a concert in the Tonhalle in Zürich with Edita Gruberova, Pavol Bršlík and Jozef Benci (2012), in Brussels with Jolana Fogašová and Štefan Kocán (2016) and in Rome with Dalibor Karvay (2016).
-He has made CD recordings of arias with Jolana Fogašová (2000), of the music of George Gershwin with the soloist Marcel Štefko (2013) and the piano concertos of Johann Nepomuk Hummel with the soloist Andrew Brownell (2013).
+Rastislav Štúr regularly cooperates with the Slovak Philharmonic in different concert cycles, and has conducted the Orchestra in Cologne (2003 and 2005), Interlaken (2005), Ingolstadt with the soloist Mischa Maisky (2010), on a concert tour of Spain (2010 and 2016), in a concert in the Tonhalle Zürich with Edita Gruberová, Pavol Bršlík and Jozef Benci (2012), in Brussels with Jolana Fogašová and Štefan Kocán (2016) and in Rome with Dalibor Karvay (2016).
+Together with the SPh he has made CD recordings of arias with Jolana Fogašová (2000), of the music of George Gershwin with the soloist Marcel Štefko (2013) and the piano concertos of Johann Nepomuk Hummel with the soloist Andrew Brownell (2013).
 He was awarded the Frico Kafenda Prize 2011 for exceptional conducting performances at home and abroad, and the “Crystal Wings” Music category prize in 2017.